pointw-dev/PointW.WebApi.ResourceModel/README.md

 	  }
 	}

-Following the "car" link relation will give us details about his car, which happens to be a Mustang.
+Following the "car" link relation will give us details about John's car, which happens to be a Mustang.

 That's where we're going.
 Let's get there step by step.

 ### People who love people
 Let's start really simply.
-I've got one resource **Person**
+I've got one resource **Person**, modelled as a `Person` class:

 	public class Person
 	{